 Literature & Lore

-The word "Aubergine" comes from the Arabic "al-badinjan".
-The word "Eggplant" comes from the small, white kind, which look like eggs (see entry on Garden Eggs Eggplant.)
+The word “Aubergine” comes from the Arabic “al-badinjan”.
+The word “eggplant” comes from the small, white kind, which look like eggs (see entry on Garden Eggs Eggplant.)
 That was the first variety that English-speaking people saw.
-Nowadays, of course, everyone looks at the large purple ones, wonders why on earth they are called Eggplant at all, and then wonders what on earth the small white Eggplants are when they see them.
+Now, the small white ones are a rarity that astonish supermarket shoppers when they do make an appearance.

 Called “Begun” in Bengali.